UPDATE: We also recorded a podcast all about the visual search tool! Listen in here.

-It’s a super valuable search tool that’s built into their platform.
+It’s a super valuable search tool that’s built into the Pinterest platform.
 Why?
 Because it’s a really helpful tool for pinners to find more of the content they are looking for.
-If you sell products, this little hover over tool is a dream.
+If you sell products on Pinterest, this little hover over tool is a dream.

-If you sell a product you’ll want to create two different types of images to help the Visual Search Tool serve up the right content to your future customer:
+If you sell a product, you’ll want to create two different types of images to help the Visual Search Tool serve up the right content to your future customer:

-- Closeup Product Image
+- Closeup product image

-- Lifestyle Product Image
+- Lifestyle product image

-Closeup product image — this is an image that just shows the close up of your product.
+Closeup Product Image — this is an image that just shows the close up of your product.
 People can hover over the product in the image and it will pull up more of that particular product.
 I do this all the time when a pin I love leads to a 404 page or out of stock page.
 Note, if you have a product that is no longer in stock REDIRECT to a category page (with more like products) or update the listing to reflect that it’s out of stock with more suggestions.
 If you don’t do this you’re missing the sale.

 Lifestyle Product Image – this type of image allows your customer to make a connection with your product and mentally picture it in their environment.
 If I am buying tile, I don’t want to just see the tile up close, I want to see it in a bathroom or kitchen.